British Bird Council

 • with no access to the open air

-If your birds are taken outdoors at any time, to be taken to bird gatherings or shows,
+However - If your birds are taken outdoors at any time, to be taken to bird gatherings, sales or shows, they MUST be registered

 Under 50 Birds